Current Openings at RudieSec

 Must-haves:

-• Strong applied quantitative judgment.
+• Strong applied probabilistic and quantitative judgment.

-• Clear communication of assumptions and uncertainty.
+• Clear communication of assumptions, uncertainty, and model limitations.

 Nice-to-haves:

-• Bayesian methods, HMMs, calibration techniques.
+• Familiarity with Bayesian methods, Hidden Markov Models (HMMs), and calibration techniques.

 • Experience in adversarial domains (cyber, fraud, risk, intelligence, etc.).

-Indicators of Interest:
+Indicator of Interest:

-• LinkedIn profile link
+• Your LinkedIn profile link

 Talent Acquisition